How To Set Up And Use WordPress Permalinks

 Using Permalinks To Improve Your WordPress SEO

-Choosing ‘Post name’ is the same as selecting the ‘Custom Structure’ option and adding the /%postname%/ tag.
+Choosing ‘Post name’ is the same as selecting ‘Custom Structure’ and using the /%postname%/ tag.

 Permalinks – Optional Settings

-If you need to configure custom structures for your category and tag page URLs you can do this in this section.
+If you need to set up custom structures for your category and tag URLs here is where you would do this.

-You can change the ‘base’ category or tag for your URLs using the following structure:
+You can change the ‘base’ tag or category URLs using the following structure:

 • domain.com/category_base/category_name